Residencies: Roger Brown Residency

 One resident is selected for each two-week period, with exclusive use of the fully furnished, secluded house, guesthouse, and studio overlooking the Galien River to the east and across the street from Lake Michigan to the west.
 Architect George Veronda, Roger Brown's partner, designed the modernist glass and steel structure and its furnishings in 1979 as a showcase for Brown's extensive art collection.
 In 1998, Brown gave the property to SAIC as a gift, and since then it has been used as a year-round residency and retreat center.
 Located 75 miles from Chicago, it's a 1.5 hour drive or train commute.
 A car is recommended, but Amtrak's Wolverine Line has daily service to New Buffalo, with a stop about 1/4 mile from the house.

-All faculty and staff who receive residencies must consult their department heads or supervisors; the school does not underwrite substitute teachers for this purpose, and staff must claim PTO.
+All faculty and staff who receive residencies must consult their department heads or supervisors to coordinate time off.
+The school does not underwrite substitute teachers for this purpose, and staff must claim PTO.

 Summer residencies are primarily awarded to full-time faculty, while part-time faculty, faculty on sabbatical or leave, and full-time staff are awarded residencies between September and May.